lepture/github-cards/README.md

 client_id and client_secret can increase your API rate: http://developer.github.com/v3/#unauthenticated-rate-limited-requests

-But it is not suggested to do such thing.
+But it is not suggested to do such thing, because expose your client_secret to public is unsafe.

 ### widget.js